 ENTER YOUR FILM >> 12 MINUTES OR LESS, INCLUDING CREDITS

-The Vancouver Island Short Film Festival is the only film festival on Vancouver Island to cater to short film makers.
-Entering its 13th year in 2018, the VISFF has fans across Canada and world wide showcasing the best in short film to a sold out theatre.
+The Vancouver Island Short Film Festival is the only film festival on Vancouver Island to cater to short filmmakers.
+Entering its 14th year in 2019, the VISFF has fans across Canada and world wide showcasing the best in short film to a sold out theatre.
 The festival takes place in Nanaimo at the Malaspina Theatre on Vancouver Island University.

 The Vancouver Island Short Film Festival creates opportunities for filmmakers, not only to screen their films, but to network with other film professionals and inspire growth in our film community.
 We value our local film community and reserve spots for them in our film festival.

 Cash prizes and the "Goldie" trophy are handed to filmmakers' who produce outstanding work.
 Several categories are available including:

 - Best Writing

 - Best Technical

 - Best Performance